kdurance/100-days-of-code/log.md

 Worked through another section of the CSS grid Team Treehouse course.

 **Thoughts**:
 This is a great course and is really helping me to see how useful and time saving grid is going to be.
 I know how to refactor my first web dev project that I did with Chingu because of what I learned today with regard to auto-fit.
-I also have a better understanding of inline and block elements because I had to to figure out how to make my anchor tags stretch the width of the viewport for my current website project.
+I also have a better understanding of inline and block elements because I had to to figure out how to make my anchor tags stretch the width of the viewport for the Steady Arc site.